macris-xiao/nfp-drv-kmods-xiao/Documentation/kmod_test_patch.rst

             -b <n>  build directory to use instead of default one -S <n>  skip testing of first <n> patchs; this is useful if you already checked those patches in previous run
-            -I      keep going even if checkpatch reports problems (setting this flag will also make checkpatch output go to checkpatch.log).
-            -X      keep going even if xmastree reports problems (setting this flag will also make xmastree output go to xmastree.log).
+            -I <n>  warn only on checkpatch for first <n> patches; checkpatch will not error out for first <n> patches; output sent to checkpatch.log -X      keep going even if xmastree reports problems (setting this flag will also make xmastree output go to xmastree.log).
             -c <n>  set number of incumbent cocci warnings to <n> for this run